sabahuddin/Dzematapp/replit.md

 # Overview

-DžematApp is a mobile-first Progressive Web App (PWA) for mosque community management.
-It provides a comprehensive system for administrators to manage users, announcements, events, work groups ("Sekcije"), and tasks.
-The application aims to enhance community engagement and administrative efficiency, offering a robust platform accessible on various devices with a native-app-like experience, offline support, and a clean, light-green themed design.
-Key features include user management, event scheduling, a task manager with role-based interfaces, expense tracking, a shop module, prayer times, and a robust notification system.
+DžematApp is a mobile-first Progressive Web App (PWA) designed for mosque community management.
+It aims to enhance community engagement and administrative efficiency by providing a comprehensive platform for managing users, announcements, events, work groups ("Sekcije"), and tasks.
+Key capabilities include user management, event scheduling, a task manager with role-based interfaces, expense tracking, a shop module, prayer times, and a robust notification system.
+The application offers a native-app-like experience with offline support and a consistent light-green themed design.

 # User Preferences